Resolved Hypnotherapy Reading, led by Paul Hughes BA Hons, ADip Hyp (NC), MNSHP, CHFP, UKCP.

 So, how does hypnotherapy help?

 People get in their own way, they tell themselves that they can’t do it or are too scared to try.
 Hypnosis removes that level of resistance.
+People can learn to use their imagination in positive ways and people can learn to access desirable emotional states from previous experiences and then superimpose them upon problem situations.

 A skilled therapist can make use of the state of hypnosis to help people to find their own answers to their difficulties.
 You do know the answers, you just don’t know you know them yet.
+I can help you to find the answers and to make them stick in real life.

 Why do you call yourself a hypno-psychotherapist?